Screen Printing Class

 Reclaiming a used screen, which involved applying stencil removing liquid, allowing it to dry, and washing it off with a high-powered water jet, which removes all traces of the old screen artwork.

 Stencil Exposure, this process involves exposing the newly applied screen coating to the stencil artwork.
-The screen is placed above the black and while silhouette artwork which you intend to expose.
-This process takes place inside a darkroom, the screen is then exposed to UV light which exposes it to the silhouette artwork.
+The screen is placed above the black and white silhouette artwork which you intend to expose.
+This process takes place inside a dark room, the screen is then exposed to UV light which exposes it to the silhouette artwork.
 Once the artwork is exposed to the correct length of time, the screen is then washed using a high powered water jet and tried.
 You will be left with the artwork on your newly exposed screen, ready to be screen printed with.

-Once I practised the above steps, I was ready to start screen printing, since this was a course, it involved experimenting, with different screen printing techniques and varying materials of papers and fabrics.
+Once I practiced the above steps, I was ready to start screen printing, since this was a course, it involved experimenting, with different screen printing techniques and varying materials of papers and fabrics.
 This was a fantastic course to learn a new skill and meet some interesting people in the process.